English at Wyvern

 Writing

-In Key Stage 2, the children will work on writing from a range of different types of text.
-This will include fiction, non-fiction and poetry.
-Over the year, we try to build up the children’s writing skills by introducing new skills, practising them in a shorter piece of writing and then using them alongside other skills in longer pieces of writing.
-Writing is often linked to another book that we may be looking at in class as this helps the children to get lots of ideas in their own work as well as teaching them to appreciate a wider range of books and authors.
+The children work on writing from a range of different types of text using our Literature Spine.
+This includes fiction, non-fiction and poetry.
+Over the year, we build up the children’s writing skills by introducing new skills, practising them in a shorter piece of writing and then using them alongside other skills in longer pieces.
+Writing is linked to a book that we are looking at in class as this helps the children to get lots of ideas in their own work as well as teaching them to appreciate a wider range of books and authors.

-After writing, the children will always edit and improve their work.
+In all year groups, children will always edit and improve their work.
 This means that they will check that the grammar and punctuation are correct but they will also try to improve their sentences to make them even better.
-This might involve focussing on aspects like the adjectives that they choose or extending their sentences to include some extra ideas.
-Please try to support your child with this in their home learning and make sure that all of their writing is the best that it can be.

 Handwriting